 - Notification: The ruling stated that where a national authority accesses retained communications data, they “must notify the persons affected… as soon as that notification is no longer liable to jeopardise the investigations being undertaken by those authorities.”

 - General and indiscriminate retention: It was held by the Court that national legislation could not allow the “general and indiscriminate retention” of communications data.

 So today we have found out what the Home Office is proposing to deal with these issues.
 Its solutions are:

 - A new definition and threshold of “serious crime” in relation to communications data retention and acquisition.
-The threshold in the IP Act required for interception of communications data defines serious crime as “conduct which an adult could reasonably be expected to be sentenced to three years or more in prison”.
+The threshold in the Investigatory Powers Act required for interception of communications data defines serious crime as “conduct which an adult could reasonably be expected to be sentenced to three years or more in prison”.
 The Home Office have decided that the ‘new’ threshold for retention and acquisition of communications data will be the much lower threshold of all offences for which “an adult is capable of being sentenced to six months or more”, as well as: all offences involving violence, those which involve a large number of people “acting in pursuit of a common purpose”, “any offence which involves the sending of a communication or a breach of privacy”, or “any offence involving a significant financial gain”.

 - And finally they have made clear that they “do not consider the existing data retention regime [to be] ‘general and indiscriminate’” and that the current framework “is based on objective criteria”.

 On the surface, the Home Office are acting as though they have dealt with the incompatibilities between the UK framework and the requirements of EU law raised by the Court’s judgment, but in reality it is conducting a sleight of hand with this response to the Watson judgment.
 The Home Office is attempting to minimise and evade the obligations set out in the Court’s judgment.